Jeannie Seely: Marriages and homes

-Seely was first married to songwriter Hank Cochran.
+Seely was first married to songwriter Hank Cochran (pictured in 1955).
 It was Cochran who wrote many of her biggest hits.

 Seely was married twice.
 Her first marriage was to her songwriter Hank Cochran, whom she officially wed on June 15, 1969, in Renfro Valley, Kentucky, in a church ceremony.
 Around 1975, the couple built a home set on a farm with 77 acres of property in Hendersonville, Tennessee.

 In the late 1970s, the couple separated and officially filed for divorce in 1979.
 Cochran died in 2010.
 Seely later stated that Cochran helped lay "the groundwork" for country music in a 2012 documentary about his life.
-Seely had no natural children, though she had three stepsons through her marriage to Cochran.
+Seely had no biological children, though she had three stepsons through her marriage to Cochran.

 Seely continued to live in the farmhouse until the early 1990s, when she decided to move to a smaller cottage home, located on the Cumberland River in Nashville.
 It was later destroyed in the 2010 Tennessee floods.
 As the water started to rise in her neighborhood, Seely and her husband escaped in a pickup truck, leaving valuables behind.
 Seely lost most possessions in her home after three feet of water had damaged the inside.
 "You can either laugh about it or you can cry, and I don't feel like crying," she said in a performance shortly after losing her home.
 She credited the help of local volunteers with helping to clean up her home, into which she ultimately moved back.

 Seely married Nashville attorney Gene Ward in 2010, as well.
 A year later, Seely cancelled several engagements after Ward was rushed to the hospital shortly before she was scheduled to make a Grand Ole Opry appearance.
 She later posted on social media that Ward's condition improved and he was able to start the recovery process.
 The couple renewed their wedding vows in 2019 on a country music cruise.
 "The reason Gene and I wanted to renew our vows is because first of all, we can...I thought it might be nice for them [her fans] to see Gene standing up there looking so sharp in his suit," she commented.
 Ward died on December 13, 2024, after a recent cancer diagnosis.
 Seely herself died eight months later.